 The approach to Christmas is also traditionally the time for ghost stories.
 The most famous of British writers of ghost stories, M R James, often gathered together friends or students at this time of year to read one of his latest offerings to them.
-You can picture them in in an ancient university city, in an old academic’s study, lined with bookshelves and lit by candles or gaslights.
-You can imagine a small group of like minded men in comfortable chairs gathered round the storyteller.
+You can picture them in in an ancient university city, in an old academic’s study, lined with bookshelves and lit by candles or gaslight.
+A small group of like minded men in comfortable chairs gathered round the storyteller.
 Perhaps the only light is the one illuminating the reader’s manuscript.

 It’s always gatherings of men in these things isn’t it?
 So wipe some of them from your mind and insert some academic women in their place, perhaps in evening dress after some college function.
 The reader is an equal opportunity teller of scary tales.
-You can insert a clergyman if you like, and a nun,or even a woman dressed as a nun as in a gothic novel, or a couple of actual goths with black dresses and white faces, shifted in time to a suitable milieu.
+You can insert a clergyman if you like, and a nun,or even a woman dressed as a nun as in a Gothic novel, or a couple of actual modern goths with black dresses and white faces, shifted back in time to this seasonal setting.

-I’m not going to tell you a supernatural story.
-(I do that at Halloween) We’re unfortunately not sitting in a cosy dark room.
-(Or perhaps you are.)
+I’m not going to tell you a supernatural story (I do that at Halloween).
+We’re unfortunately not sitting in a dark cosy room.
+(Or perhaps you are.
+If so, draw the curtains.)
 I’m going to entertain you with some illustrations, to a book called the Haunted House.
-The book is a long poem by Thomas Hood written in 1843, the year of his untimely death.
+The book is a long poem by Thomas Hood written in 1843, the year of his untimely death, which is unfortunately appropriate.
 Although it was strongly admired by that other poet of the unearthly, Edgar Allen Poe, the poem is curious rather than scary.
 It’s the illustrations, created long after Hood’s death, that do the trick.

 Unhinged the iron gates half open hung,

 Jarr’d by the gusty gales of many winters,